Chef, Pangea Kitchen

 And that is where this particular story begins, because that’s when I decided to apply for the most prestigious cooking program in all of Thailand — The Thai Royal Culinary Art College.
 It’s a highly competitive program.
 Hundreds apply every year and only 45 are accepted.
 Incredibly, I was among them.

-And that’s where I cooked for the king.
+And that’s where I cooked for the royal family.

 Thailand is a constitutional monarchy, so the government is ruled by the royal family.
 And the Thai Royal Culinary Art College is actually the royal kitchen.
 Students train under, and work for, the royal family and foreign diplomats.
-We prepared every meal at the palace — cooking for the king, his wives and his children.
+We prepared every meal at the palace — cooking for the royal family.
 We prepared banquets for special celebrations.
 We waited on visiting heads of state.

 It was an incredible two years.